2026 Ushers in Tax Law Changes

-A new tax law passed this summer may affect how you maximize the tax benefits of your charitable contributions, depending on your unique financial circumstances.
+A new tax law passed in summer 2025 may affect how you maximize the tax benefits of your charitable contributions beginning in 2026, depending on your unique financial circumstances.
 We’re highlighting changes for itemizers, non-itemizers and anyone concerned about estate taxes.
-But if you itemize your income tax deductions, you may wish to act now before the changes take effect in 2026.
+Contact us if you would like to discuss how the changes may impact your specific situation.

 Itemizers